catid/tabby/README.md

 more information about the underlying math and software implementation.

+#### Benchmarks

+The following measurements show normal walltime with Turbo Boost on, and median cycles with Turbo Boost off.
+The measurements were taken over 10,000 samples for each configuration, unless otherwise noted.

+##### libtabby.a on Macbook Air (1.7 GHz Core i5-2557M Sandy Bridge, July 2011):

+Key generation:

++ Successfully created a new server key in `185688` cycles, `88` usec (one sample)
++ Generated a client key in `65444` cycles, `36` usec (one sample)
++ Periodic server rekey in `64300` cycles, `25` usec (one sample)

+Signatures:

++ Tabby sign: `68672` median cycles, `25.9993` avg usec
++ Tabby verify signature: `163324` median cycles, `61.7676` avg usec

+One-round EC-DH with forward secrecy:

++ Tabby server handshake: `143180` median cycles, `54.1224` avg usec
++ Tabby client handshake: `205944` median cycles, 77.7556` avg usec

+Each of these operations takes roughly 2-3 usec longer than the Snowshoe math routines they are based on.

 #### Tabby Key Generation Process : Algorithm 1

 To produce private/public key pairs for Tabby, the following process is performed: